gprok/git-and-github-exercises/exercise01.md

 - Commit changes: ```git commit -m "Write a message here, explaining the purpose of the commit"```
 - Push the latest commit on GitHub: ```git push -u origin main```

+6. Make some changes
+Change your Python file, or add a new file, then repeat step 5.